awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task.md

    1. For **Task Role Override**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

-      Note that only roles with the **Amazon EC2 Container Service Task Role** trust relationship are shown here\.
+      Only roles with the **Amazon EC2 Container Service Task Role** trust relationship are shown here\.
 For more information about creating an IAM role for your tasks, see [Creating an IAM Role and Policy for your Tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.

    1. For **Task Execution Role Override**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

-      Note that only roles with the **Amazon EC2 Container Service Task Execution Role** trust relationship are shown here\.
+      Only roles with the **Amazon EC2 Container Service Task Execution Role** trust relationship are shown here\.
 For more information about creating an IAM role for your tasks, see [Creating an IAM Role and Policy for your Tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.

    1. For **Container Overrides**, choose a container to which to send a command or environment variable override\.